-Carrie Rankin is the assistant director for development for the Governor’s STEM Advisory Council.
-As assistant director for development, Carrie develops corporate, private sector and grant partnerships on behalf of the STEM Council to further the investment in Iowa STEM Council initiatives.
-Carrie brings more than 13 years of development experience to this position, most recently as executive director with the Waterloo Schools Foundation, and as development director with both the Allen Hospital Foundation and University of Northern Iowa (UNI) Foundation.
+Carrie Rankin is the associate director for the Governor’s STEM Advisory Council.
+Carrie's primary responsibility is operational management of the STEM Council.
+She also develops corporate, private sector and grant partnerships on behalf of the STEM Council to further the investment in Iowa STEM Council initiatives.
+Carrie brings more than 17 years of development experience to this position, previously serving as executive director with the Waterloo Schools Foundation, and as development director with both the Allen Hospital Foundation and University of Northern Iowa (UNI) Foundation.
 A 1989 UNI graduate, Carrie earned her bachelor of arts in chemistry and marketing.

 Kari Britain, MPA

-Kari is the Program Manager of the Governor's STEM Advisory Council operations center.
-As program manager, she is responsible for the office operations, budget oversight and coordination of communication and efforts among all stakeholders involved with this partnership.
-Kari brings with her over 20 years of executive assistant experience in both the public and private sector.
-She also has an academic background in secondary education, office administration and public administration.
+Kari Britain is the senior program manager of the Governor's STEM Advisory Council operations center.
+As senior program manager, she is responsible for the fiscal oversight, contracts, office operations, project management and coordination of the interface of protocols, precedents, sequencing and resources in alignment with the broader vision and goals of the STEM Council.
+Kari brings decades of executive office management experience in both the public and private sectors.
+She also has academic preparation in public administration, as well as secondary education and office administration.

 Contact Kari Britain at firstname.lastname@example.org